 Trying to keep all the Picklebums entertained on a day when it is either too hot or too wet to go outside (and we’ve had both since new years!) isn’t always easy.
 But sometimes I forget the joy of simple things…

 It had been so long since we’d made playdough, and if I remember rightly that might have had something to do with Muski eating a large amount of play dough last time.
 Not to mention sticking it in some rather inconvenient places and the mess… ah yes the mess.
 But I am getting over myself when it comes to mess (I do have a fancy new vac these days and that helps) and well everyone is older and wiser and more annoying….
 So we made playdough.

-4 table spoons of cream of tar tar
+- 4 tbsp of cream of tar tar

 Even the big girls played for ages.
 See sometimes it is the old, tried and true simple things that are often the best!